garfcat/garfcat/content/post/k8s/karmada/scheduler.md

 ---
 title: "Karmada Scheduler核心实现" # Title of the blog post.
 date: 2021-10-15T11:47:48+08:00 # Date of post creation.
-description: "Article description." # Description used for search engine.
+description: "Karmada Scheduler核心实现" # Description used for search engine.
 featured: true # Sets if post is a featured post, making appear on the home page side bar.
 draft: false # Sets whether to render this page.
 Draft of true will not be rendered.
 toc: true # Controls if a table of contents should be generated for first-level links automatically.